olaven/exam-pg6101/README.md

     - [X] A test to verify this -> `UserControllerTest.kt`, specifically `can only see timeline of friends`
 #### A mark
 ##### General
-- [ ] Provide graphQL endpoint
+- [X] Provide graphQL endpoint
-    - [ ] at least one mutation
+    - [X] at least one mutation
-    - [ ] at least one query
+    - [X] at least one query
 - [ ] Communication between two services, with AMQP
 ##### Application
-- [ ] GraphQL should handle advertisements
+- [X] GraphQL should handle advertisements
 - [ ] Display advertisements on home-page
-- [ ] Accepted requests shoud send a message to GQL,
+- [ ] Accepted requests should send a message to GQL,
 - [ ] This information should change what type of advertisement the user receives